 Sowing Seeds of Hope and Possibility

-In the elementary school, our half-time garden teacher has a class weekly, using experiential, garden-based curriculum to teach literacy, social studies, math and science.
+In the elementary school, our garden teacher has a class weekly, using experiential, garden-based curriculum to teach literacy, social studies, math and science.
 Kids regularly head outdoors to plant, hoe, dig, water and weed their vegetable beds and collect the harvest.
 Back in class they prepare a fresh-from-the-garden snack on a mobile cooking cart.
 Learning the basics of good nutrition and healthy eating come naturally in this class.